mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 I don't know all the details of how VINs really work; they're definitely not uniformly distributed, and as I said, I was never very good at statistics anyway.
 So let's make this a little simpler.
-The last six digits of a VIN are sequential, to the best of my knowledge, if all the other digits are fixed then then all of the possibilities afforded by those last six digits should refer to the same model of car, for the same model year, made by the same plant.
+The last six digits of a VIN are sequential, and to the best of my knowledge, if all the other digits are fixed then then all of the possibilities afforded by those last six digits should refer to the same model of car, for the same model year, made by the same plant.
 In North America the last five digits must be numeric, but since STIs are manufactured in Japan, I think that gives us 33<sup>6</sup> possibilities (because some characters are excluded), which is 1,291,467,969.
 So again, the possibility of typing a wrong digit in an arbitrary position and getting a car